 Other Social Sharing Buttons

 So aside from the official buttons, what other networks did the top marketing blogs include on their sites?
-Some blogs used the Tweetmeme button as an alternative to the Twitter Tweet Button (or in conjunction with it in different positions on the post).
+Some blogs used the Tweetmeme button (Update: Tweetmeme has been shut down) as an alternative to the Twitter Tweet Button (or in conjunction with it in different positions on the post).
 Then, using a variety of different icons and plugins, some blogs included Delicious, Digg, and Reddit sharing buttons.
 More often than not, these buttons were added just at the bottom of posts while the official sharing buttons were closer to the top.